rtxanson/minneapolis-health-birth-statistics/README.md

     pdftotext -enc UTF-8 -table path/to/ugly.pdf

-2. I wrote a scary script to extract the data.
-I'll share the code if I clean it up.
+2. I wrote a parser for the text data, in `parser/births/`

 3. Imported the data into ~~Exc~~ Google ~~Do~~ Drive Spreadsheet, and connected it with a city neighborhood dataset to clean up the neighborhood